miguelaledesma/web-sprint-challenge-authentication-and-testing/README.md

 # Authentication and Testing Project for BloomTech

 This challenge allowed me to practice the concepts and techniques learned over the Backend Development week 3 sprint.
 This sprint explored **Authentication and Testing**.
 During this sprint, I studied **authentication, JSON web tokens, unit testing, and backend testing**.
-In your challenge, I demonstrated my mastery of these skills by creating **a dad jokes app**.
+In this challenge, I demonstrated my mastery of these skills by creating **a dad jokes app**.

 This was an individual assessment.
 All work was done on my own.
 The project was submitted to Codegrade for automated review.